 WHAT'S NEXT TO CREATING PATTERNS?

 If you have some patterns you'd like to share to the world, you can post it on your social media sites such as Instagram and Pinterest.
-You can also license them through various Print-On-Demand sites such as Printshop by Designhill, Society6, Redbubble, Spoonflower or sell them outright to different manufacturers in the market.
-You can also print your own patterns on various products and sell them locally or internationally through your own website or Etsy.
+You can also sell / license them through various Print-On-Demand sites such as Printshop by Designhill, Society6, Redbubble, Spoonflower or sell them outright to different manufacturers in the market especially if you have the sufficient business-related knowledge to engage in contracts, etc. You can also print your own patterns on various products and sell them locally or internationally through your own website or Etsy.

 Here are just some of the watercolor paintings I have done and turned them into patterns.